joshbuhler/devjunk/README.md

 Small collection of dev junk I find useful and tend to setup on each of my dev machines.
 Color themes, scripts, config files, etc. Everything requiring a file is grouped into different folders, and some basic info about what's there is listed below.
 Honestly, this is more of a reference for me than anything else.

-## Bash
-Small little additions to a `.bash_profile` file.
-Pretty sparse since I just cleaned a lot of old stuff out of it.

-### tabname
-A small command called `tabname` that allows you to name your tabs in Terminal.
-Usage is pretty simple:

-    tabname "The Name of this tab"

 ## Xcode
 Customizations to Xcode, including color themes and key bindings.
 Currently using the `_Gotham.xccolortheme`